IgniteUI/igniteui-docfx/en/components/charts/features/chart-markers.md

 # Angular Chart Marker Templates

-In addition to marker properties, you can implement your own marker by setting a function to the  `MarkerTemplate` property of a series rendered in the `XamCategoryChart` control as it is demonstrated in example below.
+In addition to marker properties, you can implement your own marker by setting a function to the  `MarkerTemplate` property of a series rendered in the [`IgxCategoryChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html) control as it is demonstrated in example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"